H²O and kids’ water bottles are secret weapons for keeping students healthy and focused.

 It’s really not a big secret.
 It’s well-known that keeping children hydrated can enhance learning and improve cognitive function.
 Students today have a wealth of activities to keep them on the go.
 But their hydration needs — especially during school hours — are sometimes overlooked.

-The onset of COVID-19 in 2020 prompted many K-12 school districts to revisit and upgrade their hydration methods and improve overall wellness policies.
+In recent years, many K-12 school districts have revisited and upgraded their hydration plans to improve student and staff wellness.
 Many educators have discovered that refillable kids’ water bottles are an affordable answer.

 Colorado district adopts school water bottles

 Like many others across the U.S., Pueblo County School District 70 had a hydration program in place prior to the pandemic.
 But when in-class learning returned in late 2020, officials at the Colorado school discussed increasing access by purchasing single-use bottled water.

 “The administration wanted to give bottled water to the students but it just wasn’t feasible,” explained Brian Axworthy, the district’s director of nutrition services.

 The cost to keep enough bottled water on hand for more than 8,000 students in the district was daunting.
 Each building already had water fountains or hydration stations where kids could fill bottles while practicing social distancing.
 However, not all students had their own personal sports bottle.

 Axworthy said the district decided to use COVID relief funding to buy more than 10,000 water bottles for students and staff.
 The school selected Totally Promotional’s popular Blank 28 oz.
 Translucent Travel Bike Bottles with Flip-Top Lids.
 The refillable bottles were first used during the 2020-2021 school year.